-Acknowledgment – Always acknowledge the emails that you receive.
-Even if you don’t have the time to respond, let the sender know that you will check & reply at a convenient time.
+Always acknowledge the emails that you receive.
+Even if you don’t have the time to respond to the email in detail, let the sender know that you will check & reply at a convenient time.
 The sender should know that you are not deliberately ignoring or are irresponsible.

-Once you keep in mind the above mentioned points, you will build a stronger rapport with your peers, and will get the things done for you faster.
+Replying and communicating through emails builds a working relationship and also helps getting things done faster.
 The easy way to understand & follow this is to know that emotions play a sensitive role while communicating & are often misunderstood through emails.
-This way, you will automatically write an email without offending or annoying the recipient.
+Next time, when you write an email, make sure you’re in a positive state of mind.